-This semester we are using a program called MindTap and students are required to purchase an access code.
-The access code provides all the course materials students will need for the semester, including an interactive eBook (Paul S. Boyer, et. al. The Enduring Vision: A History of the American People, 9th edition).
+For our course we are using a program called MindTap and students are required to purchase an access code.
+The access code provides all the course materials students will need for the semester, including an interactive eBook.
 However, for those students who wish to have a hard copy of the text there is an option to rent the text directly from Cengage Publishing.
 Please note that students are not required to have a printed version of the text; only the access code is required.
 You will be able to purchase the access code directly through our D2L course.
 Instructions for purchasing and registering the codes are included in the introductory email as well as under Content in our D2L course.